carpentries/instructor-training/episodes/14-checkout.md

 > This demo [rubric]({{ page.root }}/demos_rubric/) is provided as a guide for Trainers evaluating potential new Instructors during the teaching demonstration.
 >
 > If these pages are hard to navigate or you cannot find a suitable time, save these links where
-> you can find them again and make a note to schedule these steps of your checkout process.
+> you can find them again and make a note to schedule these steps for your checkout process.
 >
 > This exercise should take 5 minutes.
 {: .challenge}